jsoverson/preprocess/README.md

    This tag is used to indicate the location in a file referenced using `@extend` where the block enclosed by `@extend` will be populated.
  - `@exclude` / `@endexclude`
    This will remove the enclosed block upon processing
+ - `@set VAR VAL`
+   This will will set an environment variable VAR to a value of VAL for later use in preprocessing.
  - `@echo VAR`
    This will include the environment variable VAR into your source
  - `@foreach $VAR in ARR` / `@endfor`